Standard Scope of Services

 Step 5

 Determine relevant information about fire safety management.
-This will primarily involve discussion with management but will also involve examination of documentation such as records of testing, maintenance, training, drills etc.
+This will primarily involve discussion with management but will also involve examination of documentation such as records of testing, maintenance, training, drills and any documented fire safety processes.

 Step 6